 While financial advisors will remain central, robo-advisors may cause shifts in their job responsibilities.
 With AI managing repetitive tasks, investment managers might take on the responsibilities of a data scientist or engineer, such as maintaining the system.
 Humans may also focus more on client relationship-building and explaining the decisions the machine has made.

-Artificial Intelligence in Insurance Underwriting and Claims
+Artificial Intelligence in Finance: Insurance Underwriting and Claims

 Insurance relies on the balance of risk amongst pools of people; insurers group similar people together, and some people will require payouts while others won’t.
 The industry is built around risk assessment; insurance companies are no strangers to data analysis.
 However, AI can expand the amount of data analyzed as well as the ways it can be utilized, resulting in more accurate pricing and other operational efficiencies.